 Nylon yarn is the principal raw material used in our floorcovering products.
 A significant portion of such yarn is purchased from one supplier.
 Our yarn supplier is one of the leading fiber suppliers within the industry and is the exclusive supplier of certain innovative branded fiber technology upon which we rely.
 We believe our offerings of this innovative fiber technology contribute materially to the competitiveness of our products.
 While we believe there are other sources of nylon yarns, an unanticipated termination or interruption of our current supply of branded nylon yarn could have a material adverse effect on our ability to supply our product to our customers and have a material adverse impact on our competitiveness if we are unable to replace our nylon supplier with another supplier that can offer similar innovative and branded fiber products.
+Recently, we have had a disruption in our supply of white dyeable yarns for the commercial market place which has resulted in us taking additional charges for the write down of certain inventories.
 An interruption in the supply of these or other raw materials or sourced products used in our business or in the supply of suitable substitute materials or products would disrupt our operations, which could have a material adverse effect on our business.
 We continually evaluate our sources of yarn for competitive costs, performance characteristics, brand value, and diversity of supply.